r0x0r/pywebview/README.md

 - `webview.load_url(url)`
 	Load a new URL into a previously created WebView window.
 This function must be invoked after WebView windows is created with create_window().
 Otherwise an exception is thrown.

+- `webview.create_file_dialog(dialog_type=OPEN_DIALOG, allow_multiple=False)`
+    Create an open file (`webview.OPEN_DIALOG`) or open folder (`webview.FOLDER_DIALOG`) dialog. `allow_multiple=True` enables multiple selection.
+Return a tuple of selected files, None if cancelled

 # What web renderer is used?

 For OS X and Linux systems you get WebKit.
 The actual version depends on the version of installed Safari on OS X and QT / GTK on Linux.
 Note that WebKit bundled with QT / GTK is slightly out of date comparing to the latest Safari or Chrome.

 For Windows, you get, well, MSHTML (Trident) in all its glory.
 The version depends on the installed version of Internet Explorer.
 By default, when creating an embedded web component, MSHTML uses IE7 rendering mode.
-To overcome this feature, a registry setting is automatically modified to use the renderer of the latest installed version of Internet Explorer.
+To overcome this feature, a registry setting is modified to use the latest installed version of Internet Explorer.
 Note that for Windows XP systems, you cannot get anything better than IE8.
 For Vista, you are limited to IE9.

 Support for Chromium Embedded Framework (CEF) is planned for future versions.
+Help with embedding CEF is welcomed.

+# How do I freeze my application?

+For OS X, use py2app and for Windows.
+For a reference setup.py, look in examples/

 # Changelog

+## 0.8

+Released on 06/10/2015

+- `New` Support for native open file / open folder dialogs
+- `Fixed` #6 FEATURE_BROWSER_EMULATION not in winreg.HKEY_CURRENT_USER.
+Thanks to @frip for the fix.

 ## 0.7